 5. Role-play how it feels and sounds to be successful.

-The more you hear yourself speak with positive language, the more likely you are to internalize what you’re saying.
+The more you hear yourself speak with positive language, the more likely you will internalize what you're saying.

 6. Keep and review the positive feedback you receive.

-When you receive an annual review or any form of positive feedback, do you simply bury it deep in a file?
+When you receive an annual review or positive feedback, do you bury it deep in a file?